Talesoft/tale-collection/docs/iterators-vs-arrays.md

 This iterator would automatically skip all values that are exactly the string `"are"`.

-It doesn't need to know and next or previous values for that, just the current value and the instruction to skip it with `next()` when we want it.
+It doesn't need to know the next or previous values for that, just the current value and the instruction to skip it with `next()` when we want it.
 No array copies required.

 Let's run it: